-My parents’ friends would have gladly hosted us.
+My parents’ friends would have gladly hosted us, met us for dinner or drinks.
 But that generation is dying off… and so is their sense of hospitality, Czech pride and just good old-fashioned courtesy.
 In fact, at the time of my parents, it would have been an honor and a privilege to extend our Bohemian hospitality!

 I miss the manners and the mannerisms.

 A few days ago, I was sad to read comments about how the Texas and Nebraska festivals “aren’t even Czech” – and I commented that most of those people are descendants of Bohemians and Moravians from several generations back.
 At least they are trying!!!!
 And what did their efforts solicit?
 Insult and complaint.
 I wanted to say, “What do YOU do for your community?”

 Alas, this is a great source of frustration for me and makes me want to completely shut down the website, this group page, Facebook – all of it.
 Where are the REAL people at?
 The good people?
 Sometimes I think half of the profiles here must be fake or bots just to start arguments instead of to inspire intelligent discussions – and to even further separate people from one another.

 When reading posts and commenting, please remember that there are actual PEOPLE who put in time and energy, and they deserve support for what they create or share.